complete guide to compare density meters for process control & slurry measurement

 The nuclear density meter requires monitoring and maintenance from a trained and certified Radiation Safety Officer.
 This “RSO” is responsible for not only any maintenance or intervention, but also the corresponding paperwork and documentation.
 In addition to this, the RSO also oversees liaising with the regulatory bodies and instrument suppliers.
 The national average salary for a Radiation Safety Officer in the United States is $71,000 per year.

-The Red Meter, more accurately described as a continuous process characterization device rather than solely a density meter, takes multiple direct measurements of wet and dry processes.
-Often used as an alternative non nuclear density meters in slurries, the inline measurement instrument’s technology is based around it’s patented flexible cartridge.
+The Red Meter, more accurately described as an industrial measurement system rather than solely a density meter, takes multiple direct measurements of wet and dry processes.
+Often used as an alternative non nuclear density meters in slurries, the inline measurement instrument’s technology is based around its patented flexible cartridge.
 As material flows through the pipe, the cartridge bends slightly under the weight of the media.
-This bend or flexion is minimal, think 1/60th of a piece of paper, minimal.
+This bend or flexion is minimal, about 1/60th of a piece of paper.

 A high precision laser is used to detect the displacement in the deflection of the cartridge.
 Acting as a scale, the measurement of deflection is equated to a measurement of mass.
 In a fixed volume, the change in mass is equated to the change in density.
 A variety of additional sensors measure pressure, temperature, wear and even velocity in the line to establish direct measurements of the essential statistical process control variables.
 When combining these measured variables, an operator can not only truly measure their process, but also accurately and efficiently make changes downstream and/or automate troubleshooting.

-These measurements provide the first true process characterization device.
-The key advantage of a process characterization device to allow operators to use as much or as little of the processing data to achieve their desired level of process control.
+These measurements provide multiple inputs to process characterization, allowing operators to use as much or as little of the data as required to achieve their desired level of process control.